Christian Kirk Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- In his six matchups against the Seahawks, Kirk's 29.5 receiving yards average is 33.0 less than his over/under for Sunday's game (62.5).
+- Against the Seahawks, Kirk has averaged 29.5 receiving yards per game in his six career matchups, 34.0 fewer than his over/under for Sunday's game.

-- Kirk has caught a touchdown pass against the Seahawks once, and had multiple TDs in that game.
+- In six matchups with the Seahawks, Kirk has had a TD catch once (including multiple scores in that game).

-- This week Kirk will face the NFL's 31st-ranked pass defense (282.9 yards allowed per game).
+- The Seahawks have allowed 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Cowboys, Kirk grabbed six passes for 79 yards while being targeted nine times.
+- Against the Cowboys last week, Kirk was targeted nine times and racked up 79 yards on six receptions.

-- Over his last three outings, Kirk has 221 receiving yards on 22 receptions (30 targets), with one touchdown, averaging 73.7 yards per game.
+- During his last three games, Kirk has caught 22 passes on 30 targets for 221 yards and one touchdown, averaging 73.7 yards per game.

 Kirk's Arizona Teammates